Revelation: Chapter 1

 20 Interpretation of the symbols

-• The Father - The Father gave the revelation to Jesus Christ, Matthew 24:36
+• The Father - The source of the revelation, who gave it to Jesus Christ, Matthew 24:36

-• Jesus Christ - He made this revelation known to His servants by sending His angel
+• Jesus Christ - The one who delivers this revelation to His servants through His angel

 In the gospel he wrote, he noted that he and the other apostles saw the Lord’s resurrection, ascension, and reported it to us; so, we would have eternal life, John 6:69.
 He recorded the testimony of Jesus Christ in the gospel according to John.
 In that gospel, John delivered to all mankind an account of the deity of Jesus Christ.
 In closing the gospel, he wrote that there was much more that Jesus did, but that there were not enough resources available to publish all that should be written, John 21:25.
 He reported all that he saw as he wrote Revelation as he was commissioned by the God.